ShahPranay/Handwritten-Calculator/Readme.md

 1. 64 can only be obtained from 8 × 8.

 ## Notes
+- The training data can be downloaded from: https://drive.google.com/file/d/1rAYZBd3z5FA9IjxiCPa-PbAGuyWChwdX/view
-1: Keep the data folder in a folder named SoML-50 in the same directory as the train.py file.
+- Keep the data folder in a folder named SoML-50 in the same directory as the train.py file.
 So, the path to images will look something like "./SoML-50/data/x.jpg" and the path to the annotations will be something like "./SoML-50/annotations.csv"

-2: the inference files will ask for the location/path to the directory where test images are stored as a seprate input
+- the inference files will ask for the location/path to the directory where test images are stored as a seprate input